3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 It is important to appreciate that nociception is the process of transmitting information to centres involved in perception of a stimulus that has the potential to cause tissue damage.
 Pain is far more complex and involves activation of the nociceptive pathways but also the emotional response.
 The brain may affect the modulation of pain pathways at the spinal cord level.

 Neuronal sensitisation is responsible for a decrease in threshold and an increase in response duration and magnitude of dorsal horn neurons.
 It is associated with an expansion of the receptive field.
 As a result, sensitisation increases signalling to the CNS and amplifies what we perceive from a peripheral stimulus.
 For example, for cutaneous stimuli, light touch would not normally produce pain, however, when central sensitisation is present, light touch may be perceived as painful (allodynia).
 In visceral hyperalgesia (so called because the afferents are primarily small fibres), visceral stimuli that are normally sub-threshold and not usually perceived, may be perceived and result in a sensation of fullness and a need to void or to defecate.
 Non-noxious stimuli may be interpreted as pain and stimuli that are normally noxious may be magnified (true hyperalgesia) with an increased perception of pain.
-As a consequence, one can see that many of the symptoms of PBPS and IBS may be explained by central sensitisation.
+Consequently, one can see that many of the symptoms of PBPS and IBS may be explained by central sensitisation.
 A similar explanation exists for the muscle pain in FM.

-It is now well accepted that there are both descending pain-inhibitory and descending pain-facilitatory pathways that originate from the brain [67].
+It is now well accepted that there are both descending pain-inhibitory and descending pain-facilitatory pathways that originate from the brain [63].
 Several neurotransmitters and neuromodulators are involved in descending pain-inhibitory pathways.
-The main ones are the opioids, 5-hydroxytryptamine and noradrenaline.
+The main ones are opioids, 5-hydroxytryptamine and noradrenaline.

 The autonomic nervous system also plays a role in sensitisation.
 There is good evidence that damaged afferent fibres may develop a sensitivity to sympathetic stimulation, both at the site of injury and more centrally, particularly in the dorsal horns.
 In visceral pain, the efferent output of the CNS may be influenced by central changes (again, those changes may be throughout the neuraxis), and such modification of the efferent message may produce significant end-organ dysfunction.
-These functional abnormalities can have a significant effect on QoL and must be managed as appropriate.
+These functional abnormalities can have a significant effect on QoL and must be appropriately managed.

 Psychological mechanisms in visceral pain